-- 10.1 The 2011 Census shows that of the 1,272 parish residents aged 16 to 74, 68% were economically active.
-Of those economically active, 51% were in full-time employment, 22% were in part-time jobs and 20% were self-employed. - 10.2 Historically, agriculture provided the bulk of local employment and it remains part of village life and the local economy.
+10.1 Historically, agriculture provided the bulk of local employment and it remains part of village life and the local economy.
 However, by 2011 (Census) only 2% of the parish's workers were employed in agriculture, forestry or fishing.

 Business